AcademySoftwareFoundation/Imath/docs/intro.rst

      - :math:`m_{31}`
      - :math:`m_{32}`
      - :math:`m_{33}`

+A matrix representing a homogeneous transform has a right-hand column of :math:`\begin{bmatrix} 0 & 0 & 0 & 1\end{bmatrix}` and the
+translation component across the bottom row.

 As a result, it is best to think of Imath vectors as row-vectors, and vector-matrix multiplication with the vector on the left and matrix on